MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/desktop-mobile/wam.md

 The new WAM fixes a number of issues with the legacy implementation and provides other benefits, including:

 - New implementation is more stable, easier to add new features, and has less chance of regressions.
-- Works in apps that are ran under the Administrator user context.
+- Works in apps that are executed under the Administrator user context.
 - Adds support for [Proof-of-Possession tokens](../../advanced/proof-of-possession-tokens.md).
 - Decreases assembly size.